Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a long-time pet lover.

-- I can’t help but picture a sleek grey cat moving silently through the house or bathing in the sun, but any sleek, glistening-coated cat would be perfect for this name.
+- I can’t help but picture a sleek grey cat moving silently through the house or bathing in the sun, but any shiny, glistening-coated cat would be perfect for this name.

 Andromeda is a constellation located North of the celestial equator.
 In mythology, Andromeda was Cassiopeia’s daughter.
-There are several colorful stars and celestial objects within the Andromeda constellation including a blue snowball nebula and red giant.
+There are several colorful stars and celestial objects within the Andromeda constellation including a blue snowball nebula and a red giant.

 - Andromeda is a woman out of mythology, so this name could also fit a heroic or mysterious cat as well.

-Draco, “the Dragon,” is the eighth largest constellation.
+Draco, “The Dragon,” is the eighth largest constellation.
 Draco is a circumpolar constellation, meaning it never sets below the horizon and always appears in the Northern hemisphere, but never the Southern hemisphere.

-A cat with a long tail and a more draconian look would do great with this name as would a cat of a Northern breed.
+- A cat with a long tail and a more draconian look would do great with this name as would a cat of a Northern breed.

 An eclipse is when the shadow of a planet or moon falls upon another celestial body.
 A solar eclipse happens when the moon’s shadow falls on the sun, while a lunar eclipse happens when the earth’s shadow falls upon the moon.

-Eclipse could obviously be a name for a black cat, but you could get more creative and name a cat with brindle hairs on the outside of her coat Eclipse; those hairs could represent the corona of light that happens at the peak of the eclipse.
+- Eclipse could obviously be a name for a black cat, but you could get more creative and name a cat with brindle hairs on the outside of her coat Eclipse; those hairs could represent the corona of light that happens at the peak of the eclipse.

 Leo is a constellation of the Zodiac.
 The name means "lion" in Latin.
-The lion in the constellation represents the Nemean lion Hercules killed as one of his seven labors.
+The lion in the constellation represents the Nemean Lion that Hercules killed as one of his seven labors.

 - The name Luna would be a nice name for a female cat with silvery or mottled fur that resembles the moon’s surface.

 Lyra is a constellation that is sometimes shown as an eagle flying with a lyre clutched in its talons.
 Lyra’s brightest star, Vega, is one of the brightest in the entire sky.
 In Greek mythology, Lyra is Orpheus’ lyre.
 Orpheus can play incredibly enchanting music with this lyre.

-This sign is musical, so female cats that like to purr, meow, or otherwise talk a lot might do well with this name.
+- This sign is musical, so female cats that like to purr, meow, or otherwise talk a lot might do well with this name.

 Nebula is Latin for “cloud.”
 Nebulae are enormous clouds in space created of glowing gas and lit up by stars within them or nearby.
 There are also Dark Nebulae that are visible only because they block our sight of other things behind them.

 - They glow because of the light of stars near them, so a red, orange, or otherwise “glowing” cat could take this name, as could a cat with a really warm personality.

 A nova is a temporary astronomical event where a bright, seemingly new star appears in the sky.
 However, this star fades away over the course of some weeks or months.
 The reason this event occurs is that two stars interact, causing a temporary flare that makes it look like a new star is forming, but it is really simply energy from the current stars interacting.

-A cat with a bright, quirky personality that changes on a dime could be a good candidate for this name, as could a cat who thinks he’s a little too big for her own britches.
+- A cat with a bright, quirky personality that changes on a dime could be a good candidate for this name, as could a cat who thinks he’s a little too big for her own britches.

 Perseus is one of the greatest heroes in Greek mythology.
 He slew the Gorgon Medusa and saved Andromeda from a giant sea monster.
 Perseus was the son of the Olympian god Zeus and a mortal woman.

-The name Perseus would be good for a brave male cat, one that likes to pounce no matter the danger.
+- The name Perseus would be good for a brave male cat, one that likes to pounce no matter the danger.

 A phase is the fraction of the moon or other body in the sky that we see illuminated by the sun.
 The moon has four main phases, new, first quarter, full, and last quarter.

 - Alternately, this name could be good for a cat whose personality shifts with the tides or the changing of the moon.

 There are two solstices during the year.
 The Winter solstice is the day we have the least sunlight of the year.
 This takes place on December 21st or 22nd in the Northern Hemisphere while the Summer solstice takes place either June 21st or 22nd and is the longest day of the year.

 A star is a giant gas ball that generates gigantic amounts of energy and light.
 This energy comes from the nuclear fusion at the core of the star.
 Our solar system has one star in it, the sun.

 - The name might work particularly well for cats that have a star-like mark on their forehead or body or for cats who really like to act like the star of the family, demanding attention at every turn.

-We’re not talking the vampire series here.
+We’re not talking about the vampire series here.
 Twilight is the time after the sun has set in the evening just before the sun rises in the morning when the sky is neither fully light nor dark.